Hyshmily/HotKey/README.md

 | Global `hotkey.local-cache-ttl-minutes`                | Default hard TTL for all entries without per-call TTL                               | `5` minutes                                    |
 | Global `hotkey.soft-ttl-ms`                            | Default soft TTL when no per-call value given                                       | `0` (disabled)                                 |
 | Global `hotkey.local-cache-access-ttl-minutes`         | Access-based hard TTL (resets on every read), supplements `local-cache-ttl-minutes` | `0` (disabled)                                 |

+> **Per-call semantics:** All per-call TTL overrides (hard and soft) are one-time only — the next call without the parameter falls back to the corresponding global default.
+The sole exception is soft-expire async refreshes, which preserve the original per-entry hard TTL.

 ## Broadcast